What the ACCC does

 What we do in cash equity clearing and settlement services

-The Minister’s declaration of clearing and settlement services pursuant to subsection 153ZEF(1) is set out in the Corporations and Competition (CS Services) Instrument 2024.
+The Minister’s declaration of clearing and settlement services under subsection 153ZEF(1) is set out in the Corporations and Competition (CS Services) Instrument 2024.

 Arbitration will be available where: